NTID at a Glance

 NTID instructors use a variety of communication strategies while teaching, which may include sign language, spoken language (FM systems are available), finger spelling, printed/visual aids and Web-based instructional materials.
 Support and access services for classes throughout the other colleges of RIT may include notetaking, tutoring, real-time captioning services and the largest interpreting staff for a college program in the United States.

 A combination of institutional grants and scholarships, federal and state grants, private scholarships and Vocational Rehabilitation are available to students in need.
-Average aid per domestic student in FY 2012 is $10,947, not including loans or federal work study.
+The average financial aid per domestic student in FY 2015 is $13,783, not including loans.

 Currently operates within a semester system including two 15-week fall and spring semesters, a winter intersession and a 10-week summer term.